AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 When we do nothing, the postcondition is the precondition.

 Along this tutorial, we will present the semantics of different program constructs (conditional blocks, loops, etc) using Hoare logic.
-It is not necessary to memorize them nor to understand all the theoretical background, but it is still useful to have some ideas about the way our tool works.
+So, we will not enter into details now since we will work on it later.
+It is not necessary to memorize these notions nor to understand all the theoretical background, but it is still useful to have some ideas about the way our tool works.

-All of this gives us the basics that allows us to say "here is what this action does" but it does not give us anything to mechanize proof.
-The tool we will use rely on technique called weakest precondition calculus.
+All of this gives us the basics that allows us to say "here is what this action does" but it does not give us anything to mechanize a proof.
+The tool we will use rely on a technique called weakest precondition calculus.

 # Weakest precondition calculus